auth0/docs/articles/quickstart/backend/symfony/01-authorization.md

 ## Configuring Scopes

-Scopes provide a way for you to define which resources should be accessible by the user holding a given `Access Token`.
+Scopes provide a way for you to define which resources should be accessible by the user holding a given Access Token.
 For example, you might choose to permit `read` access to a `messages` resource if a user has a **manager** access level, or a `write` access to that resource if they are an **administrator**.
-The route defined above expects a scope of `read:messages` to be present in the payload of the `Access Token`.
+The route defined above expects a scope of `read:messages` to be present in the payload of the Access Token.

 To configure scopes in your Auth0 dashboard, navigate to [your API](${manage_url}/#/apis) and choose the **Scopes** tab.
 In this area you can apply any scopes you wish, including one called `read:messages`, which will be used in this example.

-With this configuration in place, only `Access Token`s which have a scope of `read:messages` will be allowed to access this endpoint.
+With this configuration in place, only Access Tokens which have a scope of `read:messages` will be allowed to access this endpoint.